 General suspects Iran played a role in attacks on Navy ships near Yemen

-NORFOLK, Va. — The head of U.S. forces in the Middle East said Wednesday he suspects Iran played a role in the recent missile attacks fired from Yemen against Norfolk-based ships in the Red Sea.
+NORFOLK, Va.
+(Tribune News Service) — The head of U.S. forces in the Middle East said Wednesday he suspects Iran played a role in the recent missile attacks fired from Yemen against Norfolk-based ships in the Red Sea.

 “I do think Iran is playing a role in some of this.
 They have a relationship with the Houthis, so I do suspect there is a role in that,” said Gen. Joseph Votel, commander of U.S. Central Command.